3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 As we stated, a funeral trust has no look-back provision.
 With asset transfers and Medicaid, currently, asset transfers within 5 years of entering into a nursing home are subject to penalties.

-With a funeral trust, once the money is there, the money is protected day 1.
+With a funeral trust, once the money is there, the money is protected from day 1.

 How great is that?

 However, what if you want to fund more money above your state’s maximum?
 Or, what if your state does not allow a funeral trust?